harsh201045/Phone_directory_management_system/README.md

 # Phone_directory Management System

-The Contact Management System project is a user-friendly and console-based application developed in C++ using various data structures: Linked List, Binary Search Tree (BST), and Trie.
+The Contact Management System project is a user-friendly and console-based application developed in C & C++ using various data structures: Linked List, Binary Search Tree (BST), and Trie.
 This project enables users to efficiently store, retrieve, and manage contact information.

 ## Features